-It is your intuition, training and experience that help you determine if the situation poses no threat; if further investigation is needed or if immediate response is required.
-In the very rare instances when immediate action is required, your mindset early observation will improve your response.
+It is your intuition, training and experience that help you determine if the situation poses no threat, if further investigation is needed, or if immediate response is required.
+In the very rare instances, when immediate action is required, your mindset and early observation will improve your response.

 This post is extracted from a cover article featured in Campus Safety Magazine.
 Please contact SafePlans for the entire piece or to learn more about SafePlans’ Active Killer Defense training and Prepared with SafePlans preparedness programs.